Video Game: Ballistic Weapons

 - The XK2 SMG looks like an MP5, but has a massively different action - it has no cocking handle, instead it has an ambidextrous ejection port that's also used to prime the weapon.

-- The Fifty-9 SMG looks like a heavily-customized Uzi mashed up with various other SMGs, with a folding stock and an attached blade you can Pistol Whip with.
+- The Fifty-9 SMG looks like a heavily-customized and stylized Uzi mashed up with various other SMGs, with a folding stock and an attached blade you can Pistol Whip with.
 The XRS10, meanwhile, is a barely-modified AB-10.

 - The SRS-900 and its variants are rather blatant Mk 14 Mod 0 EBRs.